-- 3. At the end of your placement a transcript of the courses taken and credits (ECTS) will be sent to you by email by the Student Office. - 5.
-Students requiring assessment in classes provided by the School of Languages MUST inform the lecturer when they begin attendance.
+3. At the end of your placement a transcript of the courses taken and credits (ECTS) will be sent to you by email by the Student Office.

+4. Students requiring assessment in classes provided by the School of Languages MUST inform the lecturer when they begin attendance.
 This is particularly vital if you are only remaining for one semester as the final assessment for certain classes may not take place until the following semester or until the end of the academic year.
 Lecturers must know as soon as possible if you are going to require a mark based on continuous assessment.
-It is too late to request this at the end of term. - 6.
-You register with the University for courses, not individual classes/activities. - 7.
-Please note that resits are not available to exchange students given that they take place in August, a period where exchange students are not Heriot-Watt University students anymore.
+It is too late to request this at the end of term.

+5. You register with the University for courses, not individual classes/activities.

+6. Please note that resits are not available to exchange students given that they take place in August, a period where exchange students are not Heriot-Watt University students anymore.

-8. REMINDERS:
+7. REMINDERS:

-- If you choose to take a Composite Background Studies Course, you may take up to 3 weekly subjects as part of it (and should complete at least 2 assessable activities). - If you choose to take a Composite Language Studies Course, you may take up to 4 weekly subjects as part of it (and should complete at least 3 assessable activities). - It is up to you to ensure that you have carried out the minimum numbers of assessment for either Composite Course.
+- If you choose to take a Composite Language Studies Course, you may take up to 4 weekly subjects as part of it (and should complete at least 3 assessable activities). - It is up to you to ensure that you have carried out the minimum numbers of assessment for your Composite Language Studies Course.
 If you fail to do so, then you cannot receive any credits for it.